-How to Replace the Clutch Servo in a Peterbilt
+How to Replace the Clutch Servo of a Peterbilt

-How to Replace the Clutch Servo in a Peterbilt
+How to Replace the Clutch Servo of a Peterbilt

 As time passes, things begin to feel different than they used to, and a great example is your Peterbilt’s clutch servo.
 It’ll feel stiffer and you will find it more difficult to change gears, and this is not just an inconvenience, it can lead to more expensive repairs or even major safety issues.
 Nobody wants that.
 If your clutch doesn’t feel like it used to, make sure you change the servo in time, and if you don’t want to pay precious hundreds of dollars, pay attention to the information below.
 Let’s get started!